 The Future Foundation employs its Second Family model, a program developed, tested, and refined over six years of research and pilot studies, to provide each student with a network of supportive adults outside their own home who can offer academic, social-emotional, and career-planning support.

 Functioning as our students’ Second Family, the Future Foundation supports them not only academically, but in any way necessary.
-Our carefully collected data, coordinated network, and innovative thinking make us nimble enough to respond to any crisis in our students’ lives—during the Covid-19 pandemic, for example, we shifted from in-person after school programs to providing laptops, counseling, and 5100 meals to our students and their families in order to keep them healthy, engaged, learning, and growing to their full potential.
+Our carefully collected data, coordinated network, and innovative thinking make us nimble enough to respond to any crisis in our students’ lives—during the Covid-19 pandemic, for example, we shifted from in-person after-school programs to providing laptops, counseling, and 5100 meals to our students and their families in order to keep them healthy, engaged, learning, and growing to their full potential.

 As our students succeed against the odds, so does the Foundation itself.
 Only 14 percent of the nonprofits in this country ever raise more than $1 million in revenue.
 But the Future Foundation has maintained revenue of over $2 million for ten years, despite racist inequalities in philanthropic investment.
-That example of success despite adversity “is really, honestly, the story of our students,” says Future Foundation CEO James Tyson.
-“They’re under-invested in.
-But they’re so resilient, and if their intellect is tapped into, who knows if they could solve the cure for cancer or poverty?”